-Version 8.1 of WebLogic introduced a "link-ref" mechanism enabling Linked Adapter the resources of a single "base" adapter to be shared by one or more "linked" adapters.
+Version 8.1 of WebLogic introduced a "link-ref" mechanism enabling the resources of a single "base" adapter to be shared by one or more "linked" adapters.
 The base adapter is a standalone adapter that is completely set up.
 Its resources (classes, jars, etc.) can be linked to and reused by other resource adapters (linked adapters).
 The deployer only needs to modify a subset of linked adapters' deployment descriptor settings.
-Note: This mechanism is no longer supported in hardware platforms.
-HealtheVet-VistA servers use both Linux and

-WebLogic 9 and later for J2CA 1.5 adapters (e.g., VistALink 1.6).
+Note: This mechanism is no longer supported in WebLogic 9 and later for J2CA 1.5 adapters (e.g., VistALink 1.6).